VRLabs/World-Constraint/README.md

 "World Constraint" uses "World.prefab" as a parent constraint source.
 "World.prefab" is not in the scene, so "World Constraint" and it's child hierarchy will not move with the avatar.

-The parent constraint on "Container" uses "ResetTarget" as a source, which is used to bring "Container" to your avatar.
+The parent constraint on "Container" uses "Reset Target" as a source, which is used to bring "Container" to your avatar.

 ## Install guide